tisfeng/Easydict/README.md

-# Open-Bob
+# Easydict

-A concise and elegant App for looking up words and translating text, an open source version of Bob.
+A concise and elegant Dictionary App for looking up words and translating text.
+An open source version of Bob.